KPIs. Metrics. Reporting.

 - Great community, forums and support and much more as it has been around for so long.
 Most doubts/concerns can be quickly answered here

-- A product rolled out by Google directly, which is available for free and is globally available since March 2017
+- A product rolled out by Google directly, which is available for free since March 2017 globally.

-- Decent range of Data sources here with most Google tools easily integrated, highly used Databases and ile uploads along with it.
-The main problem comes with Google competitors datasets – Facebook, other social media, or any external sources from APIs directly.
+- Decent range of Data sources here with most Google tools easily integrated, highly used Databases and file uploads along with it.
+The main problem comes with Google competitors datasets – Facebook, other social media, or any external sources from APIs directly, but with Supermetrics and many other integrations, these are all getting resolved quickly.

 - Supermetrics is solving this problem very well.
 You can create a Google data studio dashboard with Facebook, Bing and Twitter in 3 minutes using Supermetrics.
 Many other external data sources are possible using the Supermetrics custom JSON/CSV connector.
 They also keep adding new connectors regularly and are a google partner in the same, so this is a great option to use here.